Morocco earthquake: Is it safe to travel at the moment?

 The return legs departed normally before the earthquake struck.

-Since the earthquake flights at Marrakech airport have continue to operate normally.
+Since the earthquake, flights at Marrakech airport have continued to operate normally.
 Saturday morning’s operations began with the usual Royal Air Maroc flight to Casablanca, followed by departures on Air France, Ryanair, Transavia and Tui to a number of French airports.
 Two Ryanair flights from Marrakech to Brussels and Beauvais in northern France have been cancelled.

 Flights from UK airports on Saturday are scheduled as follows: